 The Mark Fisher Memorial Lecture 2019, Goldsmith University London, 18 January 2019

-Jodi Dean, Professor of Political Science at Hobart and William Smith Colleges, will present the lecture Capitalism is the end of world.
+Jodi Dean, Professor of Political Science at Hobart and William Smith Colleges will present the lecture Capitalism is the end of World.
 The Mark Fisher Memorial Lecture is hosted by the Department of Visual Cultures annually in January.
-Each time, a speaker is invited to engage with the themes and ideas written about by Mark with an eye to taking them further or, indeed, somewhere else.
-Fisher’s posthumous new book k-punk was recently released by Repeater Books and premiered at Unsound festival last October.
+Each time, a speaker is invited to engage with the themes and ideas written about by Mark to take them further or, indeed, somewhere else.
+Fisher’s posthumous new book K-punk was recently released by Repeater Books and premiered at the Unsound festival last October.
 It contains blog posts, music, film and TV reviews, essays, and the unfinished introduction to what was to be his next book, Acid Communism.
 More info.

 On our playlist: